 $ sudo service zookeeper-server start

-- To start ZooKeeper after a fresh install:
+- To start ZooKeeper after a first-time install:

 $ sudo service zookeeper-server init $ sudo service zookeeper-server start

 If you are deploying multiple ZooKeeper servers after a fresh install, you need to create a myid file in the data directory.
 You can do this by means of an init command option: $ sudo service zookeeper-server init --myid=1

 Installing ZooKeeper in a Production Environment

 In a production environment, you should deploy ZooKeeper as an ensemble with an odd number of nodes.
 As long as a majority of the servers in the ensemble are available, the ZooKeeper service will be available.
 The minimum recommended ensemble size is three ZooKeeper servers, and it is recommended that each server run on a separate machine.

 - Use the commands under Installing the ZooKeeper Server Package and Starting ZooKeeper on a Single Server to install zookeeper-server on each host.